opencybersecurityalliance/stix-shifter/OVERVIEW.md

 python main.py transmit qradar '{"host":"<ip address>", "port":"<port>", "cert":"-----BEGIN CERTIFICATE-----\ncErTificateGoesHere=\n-----END CERTIFICATE-----"}' '{"auth": {"SEC":"1234..sec..uid..5678"}}' is_async
 ```

-#### How UDS uses STIX-shifter

-IBM's Universal Data Service first uses the translation modules to convert a STIX pattern into one or more native queries; this happens for each data source connected to IBM Security Connect.

-Each translated query is sent to its respective data source, query status is polled, and query results are returned, all via the transmission modules.

-The translation modules are again used to convert the JSON results into STIX observed-data objects.
-These objects get wrapped in STIX bundles to be used by the IBM Security Connect service.

-Throughout this process, all data is stateless.
-The pattern, translated query, JSON results, and STIX objects do not get stored anywhere.
-UDS simply submits a pattern and fetches the resulting STIX as needed.

 ## Glossary

 | Terms                     | Definition                                                                                                                                                                                              |